epfl-nlp/kogito/docs/userguide.rst

    PersonX mows the lawn	|  xWishes	| to get a new lawnmower

-Note that the unique relation name provided above in the definition (i.e. xWishes) should match the one in the examples.
+Note that the unique relation name provided above in the definition (i.e. "xWishes") should match the one in the examples.

 Finally, we initialize our GPT-3 model and run the inference: